LekoArts/gatsby-starter-portfolio-emma/README.md

 ## Features

-- Gatsby v2.0.0
 - Configurable
     - Use the website.js to easily change the most important information
     - Easily change the font
 - Random colors for your covers and project views
-- Uses Emotion for styling
+- Uses styled-components for styling
-- Projects in Markdown
+- Projects in MDX (`gatsby-mdx`)
 - Google Analytics Support
 - SEO
     - Sitemap